dcellison/phi/markdown/particles.md

 | ni | `[wi]` | present perfect     | has done

 maybe no perfect tense
-south africa and southeast asia use already or finish
+south africa and southeast asia use "already" or "finish"